 If you look at employment opportunities from the big-picture, jobs are either “appropriated fund” positions (funded yearly in congressional budgets), or “nonappropriated fund” (NAF) jobs (paid by other agencies are not specifically listed in a congressional budget).
 Civil Service jobs would fall under “appropriated fund” work, and a job opening at an on-base shop or movie theater run by the Army and Air Force Exchange Service (AAFES) are good examples of “non-appropriated fund” positions.

-That distinction may be unimportant to some, but when you begin applying for on-base jobs you will see phrases like “appropriated fund position” or “nonappropriated fund position” listed prominently in the job description-it’s good to know what these terms mean when you apply for a job because if you are a military spouse, you may qualify for hiring preferences.
+That distinction may be unimportant to some, but when you begin applying for on-base jobs, you will see phrases like “appropriated fund position” or “nonappropriated fund position” listed prominently in the job description.
+It’s good to know what these terms mean when you apply for a job because if you are a military spouse, you may qualify for hiring preferences.
 Both types of jobs are available to qualified applicants at military bases stateside and overseas.

-When you apply for a job on a military base as a spouse or military dependent, they may ask you for information about your “sponsor”.
-This is a question asked when military dependents or spouses are applying for on-base work.
-“Who’s your sponsor” basically means a request for the name of the currently serving military member in the family assigned to that particular base.
-That question won’t apply to all applicants, and can be a source of confusion to those not familiar with the term.
+When you apply for a job on a military base as a spouse or military dependent, they may ask you for information about your sponsor.
+When asked “who’s your sponsor,” they want to know the name of the currently serving military member in the family assigned to that particular base.
+That question won’t apply to all applicants and can be a source of confusion if you’re not familiar with the term.
 As a spouse or dependent, you may also be eligible for local hiring incentives that are not available to civilians looking for a job on-base

 But these practices are, in many cases, formalities.
 If you are asked to consent to a background check, be ready to answer questions that might require you to do a bit of preparation.
 Do you remember your first street address?
-The whereabouts of an ex-spouse?
+Dates of your previous jobs?
 Brushing up on your personal history can help in such cases.

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News